jperez3/taccoform-blog/hugo/content/posts/TTS_P4.md

     - Terraform sees a droplet in the `statefile`, but cannot find a resource definition for the droplet in the `.tf` file.
 Terraform attemps to destroy the droplet
     - Terraform sees a resource definition for a droplet in a `.tf` file and a matching droplet in the `statefile`.
 Terraform will do nothing

-When you start a new terraform workspace and don't specify a `backend` configuration, terraform will create a `statefile` in the working directory.
+When you start a new terraform workspace and don't specify a `backend` configuration, terraform will create a `terraform.statefile` file in the working directory.
 This will help you get up and running, but it is not ideal.
 Exposed secrets can live in the `statefile`, so you shouldn't check it into git and other people who check out your code won't have the `statefile` to help terraform reconsile the differences.

 ### Where to host your statefile